Contact us at email@example.com and we'll help you along.

 A list of regulated professions is available here.

 Please note!
 It is becoming more and more common for employers to ask for criminal records when hiring, especially when hiring for positions in healthcare and school.
-On the Swedish police website you can request criminal records from other EU countries criminal.
-Be aware that the procedure might be lenghty!
+On the Swedish police website you can request criminal records from other EU countries criminal registers.
+Be aware that the procedure might be lengthy!

 If you live in Denmark and want to work in Sweden